Client services charter

 • Cage husbandry including cage changing performed as required relevant to the caging type, number of animals per cage and health of the animals.

-• Cage changing with enriched corn cob bedding (includes nesting material only).
+• Cage changing with enriched corn cob bedding (includes nesting material only) or Aspen bedding if requested by research groups

-• Provision of standard irradiated rodent breeding chow, automatic watering (or bottled water where requested and indicated by the experimental program) and nectar where indicated.
+• Provision of standard irradiated rodent breeding chow, automatic watering (or bottled water, where requested and indicated by the experimental program) and Hydrogel where indicated.

-• Daily husbandry and basic welfare check of animals – specific phenotyping or requests for additional checks may incur a charge as Category B service provision.
+• Daily husbandry and basic welfare check of animals – requests for additional checks may incur a charge as Category B service provision.

 Breeding

-• Breeder set ups as requested by researchers via Musterer Database.
+• Breeder set ups as requested by researchers via Rodentity Database.

 • The APF can, where requested, manage breeding to within specifications by a research group.